 The Red Bridge project is situated upstream of five other hydroelectric facilities located on the Chicopee River and downstream of other dams on the Ware, Swift and Quaboag Rivers.
-Three of the other five downstream hydroelectric facilities are owned and operated by Essential Power – Dwight Station Project (P-10675), Indian Orchard Project (P-10678) and Putts Bridge Project (P-10677).
+Three of the other five downstream hydroelectric facilities are owned and operated by Nautilus Hydro – Dwight Station Project (P-10675), Indian Orchard Project (P-10678) and Putts Bridge Project (P-10677).
 The Project drains an area of 664 square miles.

-Immediately downstream of the Red Bridge Project is Collins Dam Project (P-6544) while immediately upstream of Dwight Station Project is Chicopee Falls Dam (P-6522).
-The Project and the other NAEA dams on the Chicopee River have little to no control over their inflows.
+Immediately downstream of the Red Bridge Project is the Collins Dam Project (P-6544) while immediately upstream of Dwight Station Project is Chicopee Falls Dam (P-6522).
+The Project and the other dams on the Chicopee River have little to no control over their inflows.
 Collins Hydro and Chicopee Falls dams are owned and controlled by unrelated entities as are all of the hydroelectric projects on the upstream tributaries of the Chicopee River.

 The Red Bridge project is operated in a limited pond-and-release mode, utilizing the storage capacity (185 acre-feet) afforded by a 1.0 foot drawdown during the second quarter and 2.0 foot drawdown during the balance of the year.
 The station is operated semi-automatically by a PLC control system.
 The operating mode of the Red Bridge project does not change during dry, mean or high water years.
 As flows vary at the Project, the number of turbines operating and the duration of operation changes, increasing and decreasing the amount of generation realized.

 March 1, 2017: The Red Bridge Hydroelectric Project has been granted an extension of the current certificate term.
 The new expiration date is November 30, 2017.
-See the extension letter for explanation below.

 July 17, 2013: At their June 25, 2013 meeting, the Low Impact Hydropower Institute’s Governing Board modified Condition D of the Red Bridge Project’s certifications.